Business Registration & Incorporation Services in Florida

 LLCs and corporations have owners, but the form of ownership is different.
 The members of the LLC, having invested to become part of the company, have an equity interest in the assets.
 The owners of the corporation are shareholders and share shares in the business.

-STEP 2: Register with the State
+Step 2: Register with the Florida Division of Corporations

 To legally open and register a business in Florida, State Registration is required for your company to be “born.”
 (This is why the state issue the Articles of Incorporation once registration is approved.
 Registering the company opens the possibility of opening a bank account, entering contracts, hiring employees, obtaining licenses and permits.